ImmuVis: Hyperconvolutional Foundation Model for Imaging Mass Cytometry: Abstract

 \section{Abstract}

-We present \nameNoSpace, an {\textbf{efficient convolutional foundation model}} for imaging mass cytometry (IMC), a high-throughput multiplex imaging technology that handles molecular marker measurements as image channels and enables large-scale spatial tissue profiling.
+We present \nameNoSpace, a family of {\textbf{efficient foundation models}} for imaging mass cytometry (IMC), a high-throughput multiplex imaging technology that handles molecular marker measurements as image channels and enables large-scale spatial tissue profiling.
 Unlike natural images, multiplex imaging lacks a fixed channel space, as real-world marker sets vary across studies, violating a core assumption of standard vision backbones.
 To address this, \name introduces {\textbf{marker-adaptive hyperconvolutions}} that generate convolutional kernels from learned marker embeddings, enabling a single model to operate on arbitrary measured marker subsets without retraining.
-We pretrain \name on {\textbf{the largest to-date dataset}}, \datasetName (\numDatasets{} cohorts, \numImages{} images, \numMarkers{} markers, \numPatches{} patches), using self-supervised masked reconstruction. \name outperforms SOTA baselines and ablations in virtual staining and downstream classification tasks at substantially lower compute cost than transformer-based alternatives, and is the sole model that provides \textbf{calibrated uncertainty} via a heteroscedastic likelihood objective.
-These results position \name as a practical, efficient foundation model for real-world IMC modeling.
+We pretrain \name on {\textbf{the largest dataset to date}}, \datasetName (\numDatasets{} cohorts, \numImages{} images, \numMarkers{} markers, \numPatches{} patches), using self-supervised masked reconstruction. \name outperforms state-of-the-art baselines and ablations in virtual staining and downstream classification tasks at substantially lower compute cost than transformer-based alternatives, and is the sole model that provides \textbf{calibrated uncertainty} via a heteroscedastic likelihood objective.
+These results position \name as a practical framework for real-world IMC modeling.